-- B.S. with a major in Business Administration - B.S. with a major in Business Administration, concentration in Accounting - B.S. with a major in Business Administration, concentration in Human Resource Management - B.S. with a major in Business Administration, concentration in Marketing - B.A. with a major in Economics - Master of Business Administration (MBA) - B.S./M.B.A. option for Business Administration
+- .
+B.S. with a major in Accounting, - B.S. with a major in Business Administration, - B.S. with a major in Business Administration, concentration in Human Resource Management

+- B.S. with a major in Business Administration, concentration in Marketing - B.A. with a major in Economics. - Master of Business Administration (MBA), and - B.S./M.B.A. option for accounting majors.

 The School of Business builds upon Meredith's strong liberal arts foundation by helping our students prepare for fulfilling and productive careers.
-Through a comprehensive business curriculum, meaningful faculty-student interaction, and active participation in co-curricular learning experiences, our students have a tremendous competitive edge when entering the job market.
-We have an active internship program that places our students with companies such as Credit Suisse, Lenovo, Universal Music, McKinney Burkhead & Winslow (ad agency), Lincoln Financial/Sagemark Consulting, local radio and TV stations, and various non-profit organizations.
+Through a comprehensive business curriculum, meaningful faculty-student interaction, active participation in co-curricular learning experiences, our students have a tremendous competitive edge when entering the job market.
+We have an active internship program that places our students with companies such as Credit Suisse, Lenovo, Universal Music, McKinney Burkhead & Winslow (ad agency), Financial/Sagemark Consulting, local radio and TV stations, and various non-profit organizations.
 Graduates of the Business School leave with the knowledge and skills to excel in professional positions.

-The School of Business provides a number of other learning experiences through an executive lecture series, corporate partnerships, and interactions with the business community.
-Students are also able to make professional connections with the business community by participating in the Accounting and Finance Association, the Society for Human Resource Management, Phi Beta Lambda business society and Broyhill Scholars.
+The Business School provides a number of other learning experiences through an executive lecture series, corporate partnerships, and interactions with the business community.
+Students are also able to make professional connections with the business community by participating in the Accounting Association, the Society for Human Resource Management, the Student Business Advisory Board, and the American Marketing Association.
 Students with excellent academic performance are eligible to join two international honors societies: Omicron Delta Epsilon recognizes outstanding scholastic achievements in economics.
 Beta Gamma Sigma honors academic achievement in the study of business.
 It provides the highest recognition a business or accounting student may achieve in a baccalaureate or graduate program at a school accredited by AACSB International.

-Our mission is to provide an engaging learning experience for women at the undergraduate level and both women and men at the graduate level.
-Our programs develop confident leaders skilled in communication, teamwork, and ethical decision making.
-Students are challenged to utilize their strengths and to identify development opportunities that prepare them for successful careers.
-Excellent teaching is complemented by strong faculty-student relationships, active scholarship, and service to the College and North Carolina.
+Our mission is to provide an academically-challenging learning environment where undergraduate women and graduate students develop critical-thinking skills in all areas of business, with emphasis on teamwork, communication, leadership, and ethical decision-making.
+Excellent teaching is complemented by strong faculty/student relationships, by faculty scholarship that enhances our curriculum, and by service to the College and to the central North Carolina community.